diegofrancisco/chatService/README.md

 ## Usage

+1) Run the server instance

+2) Run 1 or more client instances

-Follow the instructions in the client terminal to login
+3) Follow the instructions in the client terminal to login

+4) You can:

-Write a message to be broadcast to all users logged in the chat.
+    4.1) Write a message to be broadcast to all users logged in the chat.

-You can write the following commands:
+    4.2) write the following commands:

         - /p [user] [message]
             Writes a private message to a specific user

         - /exit
             Logout from the chat

 An example of a chat exchange: